-Pear and pomegranate crumble flavored with orange zest and vanilla paste is a simple and impressive weeknight dessert.
+Pear and pomegranate crumble flavored with fresh orange zest and vanilla paste is simple dessert that is impressive enough to serve on a weeknight or for a more lavish holiday dessert.

 Crumble is the Answer to a Quick Dessert

 When I am craving a quick dessert without much fuss, I turn to crumbles.
 See, crumbles are like cooking.
 Not much measuring, go with the flow and use what you have on hand, sort of dessert.

 Different fruit combinations with a good dash of sugar and good ole’ flour and butter topping is all you need.
 Once you get that down, flavor combinations are endless.

 - Aromatics and flavors of cinnamon, nutmeg and orange go so well with pear and pomegranate.
 Lemon or grapefruit would work in place of orange if you need a substitute.